 Our Work: Current Activities & Projects

 The Central Truckee Meadows Remediation District (CTMRD) program is implemented by the Washoe County Community Services Department (WCCSD) on behalf of the Board of County Commissioners (BCC).
-A team of seven WCCSD staff lead the CTMRD program efforts described below.
+A team of WCCSD staff leads the CTMRD program efforts described below.

 Remediation Management Plan Update